jagrutibhagwat29/Life-Expectancy-Analysis-using-Python/README.md

    - plt.barh(cols,data, color ='maroon',height = 0.6,align='center')
    - plt.show()

--	For 4th visual create a correlation plot for all numeric fields and select Python script visual from visuals.
-Select the asked columns, then write the below code and click on Run.
+- For 4th visual create a correlation plot for all numeric fields and select Python script visual from visuals.Select the asked columns, then write the below code and click on Run.
    - import seaborn as sns
    - import matplotlib.pyplot as plt
    - hm = sns.heatmap(dataset.corr(),annot = True)